karpikorop/material-todo/README.md

 # Material Todo - A Modern Angular Task Manager

 A free, lightweight, and open-source task manager, built with the latest version of Angular and designed according to Material Design principles.
-Organize your life with an elegant and intuitive interface that works beautifully on any device.

 You can use the live version of the application [here](https://to-note-angular-app.web.app)